samdjudd/coalfire-sre-challenge/README.md

 - Train relevant engineers on the new process.
 - Schedule regular architecture audits to discuss necessary improvements to the system.

-### Question 2 & 3:
+### Question:

-Documentation can be found in the README of my repository along with the codified solution.
+Documentation can be found in the README of the `q2` directory along with the codified solutions.

 ## Terraform Submission Notes: